 Table 4-2.
-Summary of Projects and Management Actions Proposed for the Bowman Subbasin
+Summary of Projects and Management Actions Proposed for the Antelope Subbasin.

-PROJECT/MANAGEMENT ACTION NAME PROJECT/ MANAGEMENT ACTION TYPE PROPONENT BRIEF DESCRIPTION Projects and Management Projects and Management Actions Developed for Implementation: Projects and Management Actions in this category are planned to be completed • e expected to su pport the GSA in achieving the GSP sustainability goal and responding to changing conditions in the S changing conditions in the Subbasin.
+PROJECT/MANAGEMENT ACTION NAME PROJECT/ MANAGEMENT ACTION TYPE PROPONENT BRIEF DESCRIPTION completed prior to 2042.
+The Projects and Management Actions Developed for Implementation : Projects and Management Actions in this category are planned to be completed prior to 2042.
+These projects and management actions are expected to support the GSA in achieving the GSP sustainability goal and responding to changing conditions in the Subbasin.
 Multi-Benefit Recharge Direct Groundwater Recharge (Project) Multi-Agency/ Jurisdiction The Nature Conservancy (TNC) has prepared guidance to assist GSAs in planning on-farm, multi-benefit groundwater recharge programs.
 A multi-benefit recharge program will provide groundwater recharge through normal farming operations while also providing critical wetland habitat for shorebirds migrating along the Pacific Flyway.
-Fields with soil and cropping conditions conducive to groundwater recharge will be flooded and maintained with shallow depths to benefit shorebirds.
+Fields with soil and cropping conditions conducive to groundwater recharge will be flooded to benefit shorebirds.
 Water will be sourced from existing or new water rights, depending on availability.
 The GSA may also consider incentives for participants, offsetting field preparation, irrigation, and water costs.
 Grower Education Education/ Outreach (Management Action) Multi-Agency/ Jurisdiction A grower education and outreach program is proposed as a management action for all subbasins in Tehama County.
 The program will provide growers with educational resources that help them to plan and implement on-farm practices that simultaneously support groundwater sustainability and maintain or improve agricultural productivity.
 This program would be accomplished through workshops and distribution of educational materials, as well as on-site irrigation system evaluations and irrigation water management assistance.
-The program would continue and potentially expand the irrigation evaluation services currently in place through the Mobile Irrigation Lab (MIL), operated in Tehama County by the Tehama County Resource Conservation District since 2002.
-Cottonwood Creek Invasives Control Follow Up & Riparian Habitat Restoration Groundwater Demand Reduction Tehama County Resource Conservation District A project to permanently control known invasive plant species occurrences within portions of Cottonwood Creek's South Fork located in Tehama County is proposed.
-Through the control of these plants, the threat of their spreading into the Sacramento River's main stem is reduced as is their impacts on those portions of the Creek's riparian zone that now contain infestations.
-Project work entails the removal of giant reed (arundo donax), salt cedar (Tamarisk), black locust, tree-of-heaven, pampas grass, and scotch broom.
-Herbicide and manual
+The program would continue and expand the irrigation evaluation services currently in place through the Mobile Irrigation Lab (MIL), operated in Tehama County by the Tehama County Resource Conservation District since 2002.